-NB: The Home button is at the bottom of the screen on most android phones and the latest iPhones, and it is outside of the screen on the older iPhones.
+NB: The home button is at the bottom of the screen on most android phones, and it is outside of the screen on iPhones.
 The button may look different, but the location is always the same - bottom centre.

-Point to the Home button and explain:
+Point to the home button and explain:

-This button always takes you back to the first Home screen.
-It's the Home button.
-Repeat: Home button
+This button always takes you back to the first home screen.
+It's the home button.
+Repeat: home button

-Have students point to the Home button on their phones.
+Have students point to the home button on their phones.
 Ask: